Las Vegas Short Sale Questions

 Please feel free to contact our Short Sale department today for a personal consultation, or fill out the quick form to the right for an email response.

-Here in Nevada, you have 3 months and twenty days once a Notice of Default (the official filing a lender makes with the County Recorder) has been filed.
+Here in Nevada, you have three months and twenty days once a Notice of Default (the official filing a lender makes with the County Recorder) has been filed.
 After this time period, a Trustee Sale is often scheduled within 30 days.

-Your bank usually will usually get your property at the Trustee’s Sale.
+Your bank usually will get your property at the Trustee’s Sale.
 Technically, you are in default one day after you miss a payment, but it usually takes a couple of months before a Notice of Default is filed.

 The more time we have as real estate agents, to conduct a short sale, the better chance you have, just make certain you have exhausted other options prior to attempting the short sale

 In a Short Sale, the borrower (seller) and mortgage lender(s) negotiate on the terms of selling a property for less than the amount that is owed on the mortgage.

 In addition to avoiding potential deficiency judgement, a Short Sale does not have as negative of an impact on credit scores as a foreclosure does.

 However, in most instances, a bank would prefer a loan modification or similar loan workout option that didn’t involve a sale and major write down on the loan.